If your home is cluttered with a bunch of space-hogging stuff, deciding what to keep and what to toss can seem like a huge task.

 41. Supplies for a Defunct Hobby

 Gave up a hobby years ago?
 Those knitting needles, jewelry making tools or scuba fins need to go.
+Craft supplies like glue, paint, and clay dry out over time.

 39. Worn Out Writing Instruments